 We offer international shipping to most countries and territories.
 Prints ship internationally for a flat rate of €9.99.
 Shipping rates for original artworks and other items vary depending on size, weight and delivery location.
 The exact cost of shipping to your location will be calculated and quoted at checkout.

 Once your order has been processed, you will receive a shipping confirmation message by email and/or text message that contains your unique tracking number.
-Please allow 3-10 business days for delivery within Ireland and the UK, 4-15 business days for European orders, and up to 28 business days for any orders outside the EU.
+Please allow 3-10 business days for delivery within the UK and Ireland, 4-15 business days for European orders, and up to 28 business days for any orders outside the EU.

 If you are unsatisfied with your purchase for any reason, you may initiate a return within 14 days of delivery for a full refund of your original payment (minus return shipping costs).
 Items must be unused and in their original packaging to qualify for a refund or exchange.